simon-glitch/simon-glitch.github.io/My_Way_of_Life/random_stuff/self_driving_cars.md

 **[b]:** This seems off topic.
 **[c]:** Why are we mentioning it if it is so rare?
 **[d]:** The vulnerability would be that back door access could extend this capability beyond the police and allow bad actors to remotely control the car.
+**[e]:** The rest of the paragraph might be excessive / overly verbose.
+**[f]:** This might be distracting, since it changes from the topic of the thesis to the topic of some people being unfairly disadvantaged.

 # This file
 This article is hosted on GitHub: